Apachi1337/my-devops-journey/linux/OverTheWire - Level 12.md

 ```bash
 7x16WNeHIi5YkIhWsfFIqoognUTyj9Q4
 ```
-Create a new temporary directory using “`mktemp -d` and this generated a temporary directory called `tmp/tmp.aPMy98g4o`.
-I then copied the data.txt file using:
+Create a new temporary directory using `mktemp -d` and this generated a temporary directory called `tmp/tmp.aPMy98g4o`.
+I then copied the `data.txt` file using:

 ```bash
 ~cp data.txt /tmp/tmp.aPMy98g4o`